Selah and the Spades: Plot

-On their way to the dance, Selah slips pills into a tiny bottle of alcohol and gives it to Paloma.
-During the party, Paloma vomits and becomes unresponsive.
-Selah finds Maxxie and asks him if he remembers how potent the drug is, and he is immediately worried for Paloma's safety.
-The two of them find Paloma, but she runs away from them, and in her disoriented state stumbles over a railing on the side of a cliff.
-She manages to get hold of the railing and Selah and Maxxie hoist her to safety.
+On their way to the prom, Selah slips pills into a bottle of alcohol and offers it to Paloma, who vomits and becomes unresponsive during the party.
+When Selah finds Maxxie and asks him about the potency of the pills, he quickly becomes worried.
+Selah and Maxxie search the forest for Paloma, who runs away from them in a daze.
+She stumbles over a railing on the edge of a cliff; as she manages to grab the railing, Selah and Maxxie hoist her to safety.